Update 27th December, 2017:new version 1.70!

 The new firmware

-This new Compustar firmware is based on the original Celestron Compustar firmware for the telescope we have in Legnano.
-Therefore it has the original 1986 database.
+This new Compustar firmware now supports both the original 1986 database and Tom Sorbel’s Y2K update datbase.
+Select the firmware for the database you have installed.
 I have no plan, so far, to update the database myself.

 Note: 64K EPROMs requires additional modifications to the Compustar Hardware.
 Please refer to “Hardware modifications for the Celestron Compustar”, here.

 After having downloaded the file, you must unzip it and program a blank 32K EPROM (27C256) or 64K EPROM (27C512) with this new firmware and replace the topmost EPROM IC (the one farther from the DB9 joystick connectors).
-You should leave the other 2 EPROMs (which contains the database) as they are, but these EPROM must be the original 1986 EPROMs, not the Y2K+ EPROMs (the two databases are not fully compatible).
+You should leave the other 2 EPROMs (which contains the database) as they are.